The Headache Physiology Lab has a number of research projects related to understanding the causes of headache.

 Features of Migraine

 Migraine is a very common disease that most likely has many causes.
 We study migraines’ features and co-morbidities in an effort to understand why migraines occur.
+Some features we are studying include photophobia, autonomic responses, sex differences, and the effects of stress.
+High altitude is a common trigger of headaches worldwide; to study the physiological link between altitude and headache disorders, we have developed mouse altitude chambers.

 We are also interested in the comorbidity of migraine with stroke, epilepsy, and vascular malformations.